-California Central Coast
+California Central Coast Day Trip Ideas

 Solvang was established in 1911 by a group of Danish teachers.
 Solvang means “Sunny Field” in Danish.
-Today the village is a major tourist destination and jumping off point for visitors exploring the Santa Ynez Valley.
+Today the village is a major tourist destination and jumping-off point for visitors exploring the Santa Ynez Valley.
 Danish bakeries, wine tasting, and sightseeing.

-Jalama Beach County Park features 100 ocean view campsites along with 7 comfortable beach cottages.
-Jalama Beach is unspoiled and looks much same as it did hundreds of years ago.
+Jalama Beach County Park features 100 ocean view campsites along with seven comfortable beach cottages.
+Jalama Beach is unspoiled and looks much the same as it did hundreds of years ago.
 There is very little development in this area of Santa Barbara County.
 Nothing but wide open space and miles of rugged coastline.

 Santa Barbara is about 90 miles north of Los Angeles, well within day-trip distance.
 With so many things to do in and around the city, we recommend spending several days.
 Santa Barbara is a popular tourist destination.
 Hotel prices are usually pricey.
 For a more affordable stay Carpinteria, just south of Santa Barbara, is a good option.

 Harmony California is a nice side trip on your way to Hearst Castle.
 Take the time to stop and visit this little town on your next trip along the central coast.
-Harmony features theBackroads Gallery, gift Harmony Glassworks, and a winery.
+Harmony features the backroads Gallery, gift Harmony Glassworks, and a winery.

 Cayucos is one of California’s best-kept coastal secrets and is a more affordable alternative to nearby Cambria and Moro Bay.
-With numerous outdoor activities, shopping, dining, and nightlife all located just a short distance from downtown.
+With numerous outdoor activities, shopping, dining, and nightlife, all located just a short distance from downtown.
 Cayucos is an ideal resort for both summer and winter vacations.

-Santa Barbara Area
+Santa Barbara Area Day Trips

-Beach, bluff and bike trails link El Capitan and Refugio state beaches.
+Beach, bluff, and bike trails link El Capitan and Refugio state beaches.
 Depending on the tide, you can usually travel up-coast along El Capitan Beach as far as Coral Canyon Beach.
 Then you can join the bluff trails or the bike path, which is also open to hikers, for the balance of the trip to Refugio Beach.

-Ostrichland USA is a quirky roadside attraction near Solvang California.
-Located in the town of Buellton, Ostrichland is only a few minutes drive from the Highway 246 turnoff on US 101.
+Ostrichland USA is a quirky roadside attraction near Solvang, California.
+Located in the town of Buellton, Ostrichland is only a few minute’s drive from the Highway 246 turnoff on US 101.

-Activities at the Santa Barbara Zoo include The Barnyard, home to domestic sheep, which you can feed with specially formulated food, The Santa Barbara Zoo Carousel that features hand-carved exotic animals, Giraffe Feeding with the tallest residents of the Zoo, and the Kallman Family Play Area where your kids can run wild.
+Activities at the Santa Barbara Zoo include The Barnyard, home to domestic sheep, which you can feed with specially formulated food, The Santa Barbara Zoo Carousel features hand-carved exotic animals, Giraffe Feeding with the tallest residents of the Zoo, and the Kallman Family Play Area where your kids can run wild.

 With over 4,000 feet of ocean frontage, surrounded by wooded groves and rolling hills, this sleepy suburb on the Santa Barbara Channel of the Pacific will put visitors in touch with destinations that make California’s coast a traveler’s delight.

-South Coast Railroad Museum is located in Goleta California a few miles north of Santa Barbara.
+South Coast Railroad Museum is located in Goleta, California, a few miles north of Santa Barbara.
 The 1901 Southern Pacific Railroad Depot was originally located about two miles west of its present location.
-A miniature-train and handcar rides are the South Coast Railroad Museum’s most popular visitor attractions.
+A miniature train and handcar rides are the South Coast Railroad Museum’s most popular visitor attractions.
 The Goleta Short Line miniature train ride operates year-round on weekends.

 You can spend hours exploring the buildings and surrounding gardens.
-All roads are hidden from view and it’s easy to imagine what life was like at La Purisima when it was a hub of activities for the Lompoc area of California.
+All roads are hidden from view, and it’s easy to imagine what life was like at La Purisima when it was a hub of activities for the Lompoc area of California.

-San Luis Obispo Area
+San Luis Obispo Area Day Trips

 Guests to Sycamore Springs can rent a hillside hot tub by the hour or stay overnight at the resort and enjoy your very own private balcony with a mineral water hot tub.
-Bike along the scenic shoreline, or enjoy a romantic sunset stroll on the pier.
-Discover the charms of Sycamore Springs and environs for yourself.
+Bike along the scenic shoreline or enjoy a romantic sunset stroll on the pier.
+Discover the charms of Sycamore Springs and the environs for yourself.

-The apple season runs between September and December when the fruit is sweet, crisp, perfect, fruit packages.
+The apple season runs between September and December when the fruit is sweet, crisp, perfect fruit packages.
 Delicious and nutritious by themselves, the apples can also be made into cider, pies, and preserves.

 RV Camping Port San Luis Harbor.
 Camping at Port San Luis is unique in that it offers RV campers a place to camp only steps from the Pacific Ocean.
 Currently, only RV’s are allowed to camp in five areas around the harbor.

 Avila Beach is a quaint little town on the Central Coast of California.
-The town is a popular destination for locals to spend a relaxing day on the beach.
+The city is a popular destination for locals to spend a relaxing day on the beach.
 Ocean water temperatures are warmer here due to its location on San Luis Bay.

-Home to some of California’s best wineries, the small rural town of Atascadero is San Luis Obispo County’s hidden gem.
+Home to some of California’s best wineries, the small rural town of Atascadero in San Luis Obispo County’s hidden gem.
 With its combination of rolling hillsides studded with oaks and wide vistas, Atascadero is the perfect blend of tranquil retreat and lively attractions.

 Montana de Oro State Park is one of the hidden wonders of the Central Coast.
-Nestled past huge eucalyptus trees and the town of Los Osos is this spectacular place perfect for a day of adventure.
+Nestled past substantial eucalyptus trees and the town of Los Osos is this spectacular place perfect for a day of adventure.

-Located along California’s Central Coast Pismo Beach is a treasure trove for the traveler –from wineries to shopping to wide, expansive beaches perfect for surfing, horseback riding, or strolling.
-Of course, the beach is often the main reason visitors come to this part of California and Pismo Beach does not disappoint.
+Located along California’s Central Coast, Pismo Beach is a treasure trove for the traveler –from wineries to shopping to full, expansive beaches perfect for surfing, horseback riding, or strolling.
+Of course, the beach is the main reason visitors come to this part of California, and Pismo Beach does not disappoint.

 Old Town Arroyo Grande is quite a contrast from the rest of the town.
-The east side of the highway offers a quaint little area of shops in historical buildings.
+The east side of the highway offers a quaint little area of shops in historic buildings.
 You can find antique shops, cafes, and pubs that look like they are right out of Ireland.